Mixton/zabbix-oio/README.md

 This tamplate only discovers oio SDS services and track the scores.
 Waiting for 1704 so that it can list and get account metrics

+To monitor oio-sds nodes you might want to use a template that gives you disks info like this one https://github.com/grundic/zabbix-disk-performance

 ## DEBIAN
 On each oio-sds zabbix agent hosts:
 ```